Installing Ghost CMS on AWS Lightsail

 Then log in and make a new user.
 That user will be you and don’t forget your login credentials.

-Remove Bitnami header
+Remove Bitnami Header

 Once I had a user and tested logging in successfully, I then looked to get rid of that annoying Bitnami header.
 This was easy to do, I just used the bnhelper tool.